-It can able to read and write over 200 image files such as JPEG, GIF, PNG, TIFF and Photo CD image formats and it is also used for thumbnail or captcha generation.
-It also includes command line options for creating transparent or animated gif image formats and many more feature like resize, sharpen, rotate or add special effects to an image.
+It can able to read and write over 200 image files such as JPEG, GIF, PNG, TIFF, and Photo CD image formats and it is also used for thumbnail or captcha generation.
+It also includes command-line options for creating transparent or animated gif image formats and many more features like resize, sharpen, rotate or add special effects to an image.

-# yum install php-pear gcc
+# yum install php-pear php-devel gcc

 # yum install ImageMagick ImageMagick-devel ImageMagick-perl

-Note: It will ask you to provide Imagemagick installation prefix, simply hit enter to auto detect.
+Note: It will ask you to provide Imagemagick installation prefix, simply hit enter to auto-detect.

 Now, add the ‘imagick.so‘ extension to ‘/etc/php.ini‘ file.